 - 1/2 cup salsa

-- 2 cans 10 oz enchilada sauce or 3 cups homemade sauce
+- 1 10 oz can enchilada sauce divided

 - 2 cups cheddar cheese or your favorite blend

-Combine shredded chicken, salsa and about 1/2 cup of the enchilada sauce.
+Combine shredded chicken, salsa, corn, beans, chiles and about 1/2 cup of the enchilada sauce.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)